JS Takanami: Construction and career

 On 9 August 2022, as part of its IPD, the Takanami, along with the JS Izumo, conducted a trilateral exercise with the Royal Canadian Navy and the Royal New Zealand Navy, to demonstrate the solid ties between the three countries towards a realization of a "Free and Open Indo-Pacific."

+On 8 July 2026, JS Takanami conducted joint naval activities with of the Indian Navy after an operational turnaround during a port call in Mumbai on 5 July.
+The ship is on an operational deployment in the Western Indian Ocean.